About the course

 - networking opportunities with visiting businesses

-Our graduates are in demand from a wide range of employers in a host of occupations, including financial analysis, management, public administration and accountancy.
+Many of our graduates enjoy roles in a host of occupations, including financial analysis, management, public administration and accountancy.
 Many even now run their own successful businesses.
+In 2014, 87% of all of our Masters leavers were in work or further study within six months of graduating.

-Throughout your time with us, we work with the University’s Employability and Careers Centre to help you enhance your CV with additional work experience, internships, placements, and voluntary opportunities.
+We work with the University’s Employability and Careers Centre to help you enhance your CV by taking part in employability opportunities, such as work experience, internships, placements, and voluntary opportunities.

 Postgraduate study is the chance to take your education to the next level.
 The combination of compulsory and optional modules means our courses help you develop extensive knowledge in your chosen discipline, whilst providing plenty of freedom to pursue your own interests.
 Our research-led teaching is continually evolving to address the latest challenges and breakthroughs in the field, therefore to ensure your course is as relevant and up-to-date as possible your core module structure may be subject to change.